-On 8th December 2017, Buckinghamshire County Council in partnership with Buckinghamshire Business First, hosted the Buckinghamshire Brexit Summit, a high profile summit which provided an opportunity to share research and best practice from across the public and private sectors with over 100 representatives coming together to explore the potential challenges and opportunities of Brexit in the local context of Buckinghamshire.
+This was a high profile summit which provided an opportunity to share research and best practice from across the public and private sectors.
+Over 100 representatives came together to explore the potential challenges and opportunities of Brexit in the local context of Buckinghamshire.

 Both the Brexit in Buckinghamshire report and a report providing an overview of the Buckinghamshire Brexit Summit are available in the downloads section below.

 Government has published official guidance for EU citizens.

 As a local authority we are unable to provide immigration advice.
 However, you can search 'find an immigration adviser' on GOV.UK for information on how to find an immigration adviser in your local area.